Eng 中文 ไทย

 Disclaimer: Spinn Cafe aims to provide you the most up-to-date information, but you are still suggested to google for more information.

-You can also contact me (Pazu Kong) if you have any further question, but please read this FAQ first.
+You can also contact me (Pazu Kong) for any tour arrangement or if you have any further question, but please read this FAQ first.

-Our goal is simple, providing a very straightforward and transparent tour for those who felt confused about the Tibet situation.
+What can we do for you?
+Our goal is as simple as this homepage, we aim to provide a very straightforward and transparent tour for those who felt confused about the Tibet situation.

-Please fill in the form at the bottom of this page and we will give you a quote of your trip.
+Please fill in the form at the bottom of this page and we will give you more details of your trip.
+Or just email us: kongjr@gmail.com

 Before joining tour organized by Spinn Cafe, please read some comments from our previous group members here.